 Our operations in Mainland China are subject to significant regulatory scrutiny.
 The legal system in Mainland China provides government authorities broad latitude to conduct investigations and many Chinese regulations, including those governing our business, are subject to significant interpretation, which may vary from jurisdiction to jurisdiction.
 Because of significant government concerns in Mainland China regarding improper direct selling activities, government regulators closely scrutinize activities of direct selling companies and activities that resemble direct selling.
 The government in Mainland China continues to inspect and interview the direct selling industry on a regular basis, which has and may continue to increase regulatory scrutiny of the industry and our business.
+The government has recently announced an intent to increase its scrutiny of activities that could be in violation of its anti-pyramid law.
 Government regulators frequently make inquiries into our business activities and investigate complaints from consumers and others regarding our business.
-Some of these inquiries and investigations in the past have resulted in the payment of fines by us or members of our sales force, interruption of sales activities at stores and warnings.
-We continuously face the risk of new regulatory inquiries and investigations, and any determination that our operations or activities, or the activities of our sales employees, independent direct sellers or independent marketers, are not in compliance with applicable regulations could result in substantial fines, extended interruptions of business, and termination of necessary licenses and permits, including our direct selling and other licenses, all of which could harm our business.
+Some of these inquiries and investigations in the past have resulted in the payment of fines by us or members of our sales force, interruption of sales activities, or the activities of our sales employees, independent direct sellers or independent marketers, are not in compliance with applicable regulations could result in substantial fines, extended interruptions of business, and termination of necessary licenses and permits, including our direct selling and other licenses, all of which could harm our business.

 We work diligently to train our sales force in Mainland China on how our Mainland China business model differs from our global business model.
 However, Sales Leaders in Mainland China may attend regional and global events or interact with Sales Leaders from other markets.
 Because our global model varies significantly from our Mainland China business model, mistakes may be made as to how those working in Mainland China should promote the business in Mainland China.
 These mistakes by our sales force may lead to government reviews and investigations of our operations in Mainland China.
-For example, as a result of allegations that, among other things, certain of our sales force in Mainland China failed to adequately follow and enforce our policies and regulations, in 2014 Chinese regulators commenced a review of our business model and operations in Mainland China.
+For example, in January 2014, a series of articles was published by the People's Daily in Mainland China, which were subsequently picked up by other media outlets.
+These articles contained a number of allegations, including, among other things, that our compensation practices violated Chinese laws against pyramid and multilevel sales organization, that our recruiting and training techniques were unlawful or inappropriate and that certain of our sales force in Mainland China failed to adequately follow and enforce our policies and regulations.
+As a result of these allegations, in 2014 Chinese regulators commenced a review of our business model and operations in Mainland China.
 For a further description of these matters, see "We may become involved in legal proceedings and other matters that, if adversely adjudicated or settled, could adversely affect our financial results."
 In response to media scrutiny and this government review, we voluntarily took a number of actions in Mainland China, including temporarily suspending our business meetings, temporarily suspending acceptance of applications for any new sales representatives, and extending our product refund and return policies.
 The adverse publicity and suspension of business meetings and acceptance of applications had a significant negative impact on our revenue and the number of Sales Leaders and Customers in the region.
-Further media and regulatory scrutiny and investigations in Mainland China, and any further actions taken by us or by regulators, could negatively impact our revenue, sales force and business in this market, including the interruption of sales activities, loss of licenses, and the imposition of fines, and any other adverse actions or events.
+Further media scrutiny, particularly any coming from media outlets with close connections to the Chinese government, could result in further regulatory scrutiny and investigations in Mainland China and could negatively impact our revenue, sales force and business in this market, including the interruption of sales activities, loss of licenses, imposition of fines, and other adverse actions or events.